StevenGolovkine/website/content/post/explicit-feedback-neural-recommender-systems/index.md

   caption: Photo by Startaê Team on Unsplash
   focal_point: Smart

-Summary: An introduction to categorical embeddings using `Keras`.
+Summary: An introduction to recommender data and recsys architecture using `Keras`.
 ---